Get a full description and see a video of the 55 km mountain and lake scenic drive on State Highway 80 to Mount Cook National Park in New Zealand.

 Click here to see a map for this scenic drive from the junction of State Highway 8 and 80 to Mount Cook National Park.

-The 2-minute video below gives you a taste of what to expect on this scenic drive on State Highway 80 towards Mount Cook National Park on the South Island of New Zealand.
+This 2-minute video gives you a taste of what to expect on this scenic drive on State Highway 80 towards Mount Cook National Park on the South Island of New Zealand.